 What should you bear in mind when arranging a notary appointment abroad?

 All CEOs must be present at the notary appointment.
 The shareholders, on the other hand, can be represented by the CEOs.
 All foreign documents or the corresponding translation of the documents must also be certified by an apostille or legalisation.
 If the founders don’t have sufficient knowledge of German, an interpreter must be present at the notary’s appointment.

 It may also be difficult for foreign founders to open a business account in Germany.
 In many cases, the bank also requires that all shareholders and CEOs be present at the opening of the business account.

-Find out in advance whether and under what conditions your planned company can open a buisness account in Germany.
+Find out in advance whether and under what conditions your planned company can open a business bank account in Germany.